-People are getting used to using services like VPNs and other solutions to protect them when they browse.
+People are getting used to using services like VPNs and other solutions to protect themselves when they browse.
 That’s what it is going to be able to stay ahead of the curve when it comes to cyber threats in Africa.

 Consider These Cybersecurity Trends